Mike Pompeo Says Ukraine, 2016 Election Interference, Should Be Investigated

 Secretary of State Mike Pompeo says he thinks the U.S. should investigate a conspiracy theory debunked by American intelligence services that Ukraine, not Russia, hacked the Democratic National Committee's computer server in 2016.

-"Anytime there is information that indicates that any country has messed with American elections, we not only have a right, but a duty, to make sure we chase that down," Pompeo said at a news conference Tuesday when asked if the U.S. and Ukraine should launch a probe into the matter.
+"Anytime there is information that indicates that any country has messed with American elections, we not only have a right, but a duty, to make sure we chase that down," Pompeo said at a news conference Tuesday when asked whether the U.S. and Ukraine should launch a probe into the matter.

 Speaking at the State Department, Pompeo said that "many countries" are working to undermine American democracy, adding: "To protect our elections, America should leave no stone unturned."